 First things first: when you re-do the MCAT, the world will know it.
 Each and every score will be visible and available to any adcom that receives your packet.

-So what’s the impact of more than one score?
+So what are some re-taking the MCAT tips?
 Is it a plus or minus to have multiple MCAT scores floating around?
 And how are multiple scores treated: do adcoms consider just the latest score, or do they only take your best?
 Or are scores averaged and massaged into one “virtual score?”
 The bottom line question is: do pre-meds get credit for multiple tries, especially when their score improves?